EricBanker12/ping-compensation/README.md

 No Combo Attack or blocking support | Full Combo Attack and blocking support

 \* Ghosting is playing a skill animation without dealing damage or using a different skill than server recieves/sends.
-### My Recommendation (WIP: NOT FULLY TESTED YET)
-Other than ghosting, **Skill-Prediction is probably the better choice**, but you don't have to make that choice.
-You can edit `/config/config.json` and `/config/preset.js` for co-compatability. **Use Ping Compensation for troublesome skills** that ghost or desync, and **use Skill Prediction for everything else.** See `docs` folder for details.
 ### Diagram
 ![No Proxy vs Skill Prediction vs Ping Compensation](https://i.imgur.com/yXttYwv.png)
 ### Requirements